Bubobubobubobubo/sardine/docs/sardine_doc/src/basics/swimfunction.md

 # @swim function

-The @swim function is the fundamental mechanism for managing output and changing values and parameters dynamically.
-Strictly speaking, a @swim function is an example of a "temporal recursion function."
+The `@swim` function is the fundamental mechanism for managing output and changing values and parameters dynamically.
+Strictly speaking, a `@swim` function is an example of a *temporally recursive function*.
 This is a programming construct that supports repetition in time with dynamic parameter values.
-Temporal recursion is common in livecoding languages.
-In Sardine, the @swim function has unique ways and syntax to manage repeats.
+Temporal recursion is common in livecoding languages as it is a very fundamental way to think about time in the context of the execution of a program.
+In Sardine, the `@swim` function has unique ways and syntax to manage repeats.
 The Sardine scheduling engine will manage repeats as well as parameter and pattern value changes strictly following the tempo and beat patterns we tell Sardine to use.

 To illustrate, let's start with a basic Python function: